Distributive property: In rings and other structures

 If either of these operations distributes over the other (say $\,\land\,$ distributes over $\,\lor$), then the reverse also holds ($\,\lor\,$ distributes over $\,\land\,$), and the lattice is called distributive.
 See also Distributivity (order theory).

 A Boolean algebra can be interpreted either as a special kind of ring (a Boolean ring) or a special kind of distributive lattice (a Boolean lattice).
 Each interpretation is responsible for different distributive laws in the Boolean algebra.

 Similar structures without distributive laws are near-rings and near-fields instead of rings and division rings.
 The operations are usually defined to be distributive on the right but not on the left.

 Generalizations

 In several mathematical areas, generalized distributivity laws are considered.
 This may involve the weakening of the above conditions or the extension to infinitary operations.
 Especially in order theory one finds numerous important variants of distributivity, some of which include infinitary operations, such as the infinite distributive law; others being defined in the presence of only one binary operation, such as the according definitions and their relations are given in the article distributivity (order theory).
 This also includes the notion of a completely distributive lattice.

 In the presence of an ordering relation, one can also weaken the above equalities by replacing $\,=\,$ by either $\,\leq\,$ or $\,\geq.$ Naturally, this will lead to meaningful concepts only in some situations.
-An application of this principle is the notion of sub-distributivity as explained in the article on interval arithmetic.
+An application of this principle are the notions of sub-distributivity, where equality is replaced by "less than or equal"; and super-distributivity, where equality is replaced by "greater then or equal".